Microservice-API-Patterns/MDSL-Specification/docs/generators/graphql.md

 build.dependsOn yarn
 ```

-Then, we have to create a `package.json` file for calling the generator via yarn:
+Then, create a `package.json` file for calling the generator via yarn:

 ```json
 {